raganwald/braythwayt.com/_posts/2016-02-03-architectures-arent-frameworks.md

 You may have encountered this variation on [Greenspun's Tenth Rule](https://en.wikipedia.org/wiki/Greenspun's_tenth_rule):

-> Every sufficiently complicated in-house application contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of a framework.
+> Every sufficiently complicated application contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of a framework.

 Meaning, all applications of a certain size inevitably contain a framework.
 Some are explicitly built on a robust, high-performance and feature-complete framework, and the rest end up with crud.